d-sbrgr/AICOMP-MMLM/doc/src/report.md

 XGBoost and CatBoost were implemented using their respective Python libraries [@xgboost-website; @catboost-website], while scikit-learn [@scikit-learn-website] was used for the other models.
 Each of these models has its own set of hyperparameters that were considered during their respective experiments.

 ### Ensemble Training Strategy {#sec:ensemble-training-strategy}
-For these classical machine learning models, an ensemble training approach was implemented where multiple models are trained on different seasons independently, and their predictions are averaged during inference.
-This temporal ensemble strategy tries to counteract overfitting to a single season.
+For these classical machine learning models, an ensemble training approach was implemented.
+In this approach, in combination with the data loading approach of @sec:season-averages each season was used once as validation data and a model trained with all other seasons as training data.

-@TODO: @Dave - you'll no better how to elaborate on this
+At inference time, the average of the predictions by the individual model is used as the final prediction.
+This temporal ensemble strategy tries to counteract overfitting by only using a single season as validation data.

 ## Neural Networks
 As a final modelling approach, deep learning techniques were explored.
 The main idea was that a deep enough neural network (NN) could extract more features from the already existing ones and thus make better predictions than the classical machine learning models (@sec:classical-machine-learning-models), especially on the larger datasets (@sec:dataset-preparation).